yogonwa/NobelLM/README.md

 ## Testing
 Unit tests for extraction/parsing logic (e.g., HTML parsing, gender inference) are in `/tests/test_scraper.py`.
 Run `pytest` from the project root.

+- Unit tests for the metadata handler should use the flat laureate structure.
+- Integration tests should cover both factual (metadata) and RAG queries.

+**Backend responses now always include an `answer_type` field, which the frontend uses to render metadata vs RAG answers appropriately.**